-Joy, who is a math teacher at Hershey Middle School in Pennsylvania, quickly made a choice to become a child sponsor.
+Joy, who is an 8th grade math teacher at Hershey Middle School in Pennsylvania, quickly made a choice to become a child sponsor.
 “He was a little boy, Bereket, in Ethiopia,” Joy says of her first FH sponsored child.

 Child Sponsorship is a Team Effort

 In addition to teaching eighth grade, Joy is head coach for the women’s tennis team at Lebanon Valley College (LVC) in nearby Annville, where her husband, Dave Remsbeurg, is head for the men’s tennis team.
 After Joy started sponsoring Bereket, she was excited to tell her team.
 She shared a photo of Bereket at their next practice.
 And, she told them more about Bereket and Ethiopia from the info FH shared with her.

 “We all decided, together, to take photos of the team and send them in the first letter to Bereket in Ethiopia.”